-Each dot in the chart below was a member of the House of Representatives in 1990.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Nielson is shown as a purple triangle. (analysis methodology)
+Nielson is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1990 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Nielson sponsored bills primarily in these issue areas:

 Government Operations and Politics (28%) Public Lands and Natural Resources (21%) Environmental Protection (15%) Water Resources Development (10%) Economics and Public Finance (8%) Native Americans (8%) International Affairs (5%) Private Legislation (5%)

 Some of Nielson’s most recently sponsored bills include...